tblobaum/thenewworldpost.com/_posts/2021-08-08-israeli-space-chief-says-aliens-may-well-exist-but-they-havent-met-humans.markdown

 “There is a lot of information gathered by Americans and it’s a matter of interpretation,” said Ben-Israel.
 “Most people including myself interpret everything reported as natural phenomena; some people interpret it as something different.
 If you have a very creative mind, you push toward the second option.”

+This article first appeared on the Times of Israel.

+<a href="https://www.timesofisrael.com/israeli-space-chief-says-aliens-may-well-exist-but-they-havent-met-humans/" data-iframely-url></a>